OmarAlSaghier/datatech_lab_de_course_public/README.md

 3. Work with distributed computing frameworks like Hadoop and Spark
 4. Develop skills in data modeling and database design for big data systems
 5. Implement and manage data warehouses and data lakes
-6. Apply best practices for data governance, security, and quality management
+6. Understand and implement real-time data processing systems
 7. Utilize cloud-based big data services and technologies
-8. Understand and implement real-time data processing systems

-Course Duration: 7-8 weeks
+8. Develop a comprehensive big data project for a real-world problem

 Weekly Breakdown:

-### Week 1:
+### Week 1: Introduction to Data Engineering & Data Modeling
 - Introduction to Data Engineering
     - Overview of data engineering and its importance
     - The data engineering ecosystem and toolchain